-When Sacha Baron Cohen speaks Kazakh it is mostly Hebrew disguised by a heavy fake Eastern European accent.
+When Borat Sagdiyev (Sacha Baron Cohen) speaks Kazakh, it is mostly Hebrew disguised by a heavy fake Eastern European accent.
 The Hebrew is quite understandable and contains many in-jokes.
-Baron Cohen admitted this in a rare "out of character" radio interview on National Public Radio in the USA.
+Baron Cohen admitted this in a rare "out of character" radio interview on National Public Radio in the U.S.

 Rupert Murdoch announced in early February 2007 that Sacha Baron Cohen had signed on to do another Borat film with FOX.
-This was contradicted, however, by an interview with Cohen himself stating that Borat was to be discontinued, as he was now too well known to avoid detection as he did in the film and on Da Ali G Show (2003).
-A spokesman for FOX later stated that it was too early to begin planning such a film, although they still remain open to the idea.
-Cohen subsequently announced that he was "killing off" the characters of Borat and Ali G because they were now so famous he could no longer trick people.
+This was contradicted, however, by an interview with Baron Cohen himself stating that Borat (2006) was to be discontinued, as he was now too well-known to avoid detection as he did in the film and on Da Ali G Show (2003).
+A spokesman for FOX later stated that it was too early to begin planning such a film, although they still remained open to the idea.
+Baron Cohen subsequently announced that he was "killing off" the characters of Borat and Ali G because they were now so famous, he could no longer trick people.

-The subtitles in Borat are Cyrillic subtitles.
-Most of these subtitles are real Cyrillic, but they contain many errors, mostly the incorrect use of Cyrillic letters.
-Some subtitles make no sense, for example the gay pride parade subtitle reads "Meal Society of the 'Magnolia' manor".
+The subtitles in Borat (2006) are Cyrillic subtitles.
+Most of these subtitles are actually Cyrillic, but they contain many errors, mostly the incorrect use of Cyrillic letters.
+Some subtitles make no sense.
+For example, the gay pride parade subtitle reads, "Meal Society of the 'Magnolia' manor."
 Some subtitles are nothing more than a random stream of Cyrillic letters, for example the title of the Kazakh TV channel at the beginning of the movie, and the supposedly Kazakh title of the movie later.
-The geographical names on the maps are almost all gibberish, except for the names in the largest print, such as "America" or "London".
+The geographical names on the maps are almost all gibberish, except for the names in the largest print, such as "America" or "London."
 Ironically, the Cyrillic text used for the names that appear during the end credits is quite correct.

 The European Center for Antiziganism Research, which works against negative attitudes against Roma and Sinti people, accused the producers of defamation and inciting violence against the ethnic group.
 Thus, it filed a complaint with prosecutors in Germany (October 2006).